 Jackie Chan

 Starting as one of the Seven Little Fortunes at the China Drama Academy, where he was trained in acrobatics, martial arts and acting, Chan entered the Hong Kong film industry as a stuntman before making the transition to acting.
 His breakthrough came with the action comedy Snake in the Eagle's Shadow (1978).
 He then starred in similar action comedies such as Drunken Master (1978) and The Young Master (1980).
 He made his directorial debut with The Fearless Hyena (1979), which was a box office success.
 Throughout the 1980s, he was part of the "Three Dragons" along with Sammo Hung and Yuen Biao; the three starred in six Hong Kong films together.
 Project A (1983) saw the official formation of the Jackie Chan Stunt Team and established Chan's signature style of elaborate, dangerous stunts combined with martial arts and slapstick humor, a style he further developed in a more modern setting with Wheels on Meals (1984) and Police Story (1985).
 Rumble in the Bronx (1995), which had a successful worldwide theatrical run, brought Chan into the North American mainstream.
-By the mid-1990s, he was the most popular action movie star in Asia and Europe.
+By the mid-1990s, he was the most popular action movie star in Eurasia.

 Chan gained Hollywood success for portraying Chief Inspector Lee in the American buddy cop action comedy film Rush Hour (1998), a role he reprised in two sequels.
-He went on to work both in American and Chinese films, appearing in the well-received Shanghai film series (2000–2003), New Police Story (2004), Rob-B-Hood (2006), Little Big Soldier (2010), and Shaolin (2011), among others.
+He went on to work both in American and Chinese films, appearing in the Shanghai film series (2000–2003), New Police Story (2004), Rob-B-Hood (2006), Little Big Soldier (2010), Shaolin (2011), and The Shadow's Edge (2025), among others.
 The Forbidden Kingdom (2008) marked his first collaboration with fellow martial arts star Jet Li.
 He has played martial arts mentor Mr. Han in two Karate Kid films, the 2010 remake The Karate Kid and Karate Kid: Legends (2025).
 For CZ12 (2012), he earned two Guinness World Records for "Most Stunts Performed by a Living Actor" and "Most Credits in One Movie".
 He played against type in Shinjuku Incident (2009) and The Foreigner (2017).
 His voice acting work includes all three Chinese versions of Mulan (1998), the first three films in the Kung Fu Panda franchise (2008–2016), and Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).

 Biography from the Wikipedia article Jackie Chan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.